 Maxwell Roberts in his book Tube Map Travels gives an expert viewpoint on alternative London tube maps."Few maps are able to match the aplomb of Quickmap (London Metro Map 2019) in using gentle curves to link straight segments.
 The slightly off-vertical lines are intended to emphasis the feeling of dynamic flow.
 The complexity of the non-Underground lines is tamed using a thinner stroke."
 His research and design is essential viewing/reading for those furthering understanding; see his Tube Map Central which is 'dedicated to the Science and Art of Transit Map Design'.

 Historically this type of network mapping stems from Harry Beck's self-motivated diagram London Underground Map from 1933.
+From the Londonist read about the History of the Tube Map.

 The Map Room is a blog about London travel maps by J. Crowe - "Complaints that Londons Tube map has gotten too complicated".